 We do this by firstly assessing the cause of the damp.
 This is essential in preventing the damp from coming back and causing further issues later down the line.

 Once the source of the moisture has been identified and treated, we then remove the affected area.
 This could be by removing individual parts of timber and/or masonry.
 Depending on the severity of the issue, entire sections may need to be removed and replaced.
 This is because strands and mycelium of dry rot will often migrate behind plasterworks, within cavity walls and even externally in search of additional timber to feast upon.

 When the affected areas have been removed, the fungus needs to be killed through irrigation and sterilisation.
 This will ensure any remaining spores are killed, minimising the chance of them coming to fruition and causing further damage.

 There are instances where you might identify fungal spores on wood.
 Dry rot starts off as spores that often lay dormant until there is sufficient moisture within the wood for them to become activated.
 If there is not enough moisture, the spores won’t develop.
 What this means is if you’re able to identify the fungus at the sporal stage, you can effectively get rid of the dust and sterilise the area before the fungus even has a chance to become active.

 As with any type of damp or timber decay, the best way to kill the fungus is to prevent it in the first place.
 There are a number of ways you can do this, including:

 Get in Touch About Dry Rot

 Garratt’s Damp & Timber are on hand to help residents in London with all their timber decay and damp issues.
-We offer a free site survey to those looking to identify the cause of damp and wood rot in their homes.
-We follow this up with a free no-obligation quote.
+We offer a site survey to those looking to identify the cause of damp and wood rot in their homes.
+We follow this up with a no-obligation quote.